ebrahimabdallah/Introduction_to_Algorithms/Notes/Chapter 4.md/Notes.md

 * FIND-MAX-CROSSING-SUBARRAY is used to find the largest subarray that extends across the middle of the array

 * ***
+* # Strassen’s algorithm
+* The algorithm works by dividing the input matrices into smaller submatrices, and then recursively computing the products of these submatrices
+******
  # substitution method
  * solving two steps:
 1. Guess the solution (by induction role)